fluid-project/jira-to-11ty/src/issues/FLUID-4731.md

     {
       "author": "Justin Obara",
       "date": "2018-03-20T10:22:14.631-0400",
-      "body": "@@Mohamed Shadab I took a quick look at the Gruntfile.js in your branch.
+      "body": "Mohamed Shadab I took a quick look at the Gruntfile.js in your branch.
 Some of the values are already available in the grunt config, such as pkg, revision, branch.
 Can you just access these from there instead of having to recall the methods to populate the values.
 Also what will happen in the case of running a \"grunt buildDists\" which runs several custom builds and outputs them to the dist directory?
 It would also be good if you could add the name of the build to the header and also probably as the file name. \n"
     },
     {
       "author": "Mohamed Shadab",